 Medical Grade Steel

-Another reason is that medical grade stainless steel is more durable than regular stainless steel.
-It can resist scratches and dents, which makes it a great option for those who need their equipment to last for a long time.
+In addition to its resistance to corrosion, medical-grade stainless steel is also highly durable.
+It can resist scratches and dents, making it an ideal option for medical equipment that needs to last for a long time.